Tort liability for contract breach: French Supreme Court sets limits

 This principle was reinforced by several decisions eliminating the need to prove a separate tortious fault.
 However, the July 3, 2024 ruling marks a significant shift by introducing an important limitation.

-Brief Recap of Previous Decisions
+A. Brief Recap of Previous Decisions

 • Bootshop – October 6, 2006: The French Supreme Court held that a third party to a contract may invoke tort liability based on a contractual breach if it caused harm.